harkishanpansuriya/Flutter_Interview_Questions/questions_oops_conceps.md

 ## 1. Classes and Objects:

+- **Class:**
-- **Class:** A class is a blueprint for creating objects.
-It is a collection of data methods and functions, which includes fields, getters, setters, constructors, and functions.
+    - A class is a blueprint for creating objects.
+    - A class is a collection of constructors, fields, getters, setters, and methods (functions).
 - **Object:** An object is an instance of a class.
-It is used to access the class's properties.
+It is used to store data in the class's fields and access its methods and properties.

 ### Example: